Erotophobia

-Erotophobia is a term coined by a number of researchers in the late 1970s and early 1980s to describe one pole on a continuum of attitudes and beliefs about sexuality.
+Erotophobia is a term to describe a fear or aversion to sex or related matters.
+It was coined by a number of researchers in the late 1970s and early 1980s to describe one pole on a continuum of attitudes and beliefs about sexuality.
+The word is derived from the name of Eros, the Greek god of erotic love, and Phobos (φόβος), the god of fear.
 The model of the continuum is a basic polarized line, with erotophobia (fear of sex or negative attitudes about sex) at one end and erotophilia (positive feelings or attitudes about sex) at the other end.